Ramakrishnan24689/PCFChatBot/README.md

 Select Width| e.g. Medium
 width in px| e.g. 888

-Important : 'Width in px' is opitional and it is only work when "Custom" is selected as Width property.
+Important : 'Width in px' is opitional and it is only work when "Custom" or "Custom Near" is selected as Width property.

 ![](https://github.com/Ramakrishnan24689/PCFChatBot/blob/main/Chatbot/assets/Properties.png)